alexeymatveevp/htmlbeanz/README.md

 The properties which are not recognised will simply not be presented

+### Modify collection contents
+It's possible to add / remove item from the list.
+If the list contains object which can be of different types then the choice of object type will be suggested when adding item.

+(item type choices are scanned in application classpath)

 ## Examples
 #### view example
 The view looks like this